abangfarhan/abangfarhan.github.io/_posts/2025-09-13-training-deep-learning-model-for-captcha.md

     return losses_df
 ```

-Below is the plot of the training and validation loss:
+When the training was finished, I plot the time series of the training and validation loss:

 ![Training and validation loss](/img/dnn-captcha/captcha-dl-06.png)

 As you can see, the loss gradually declines overtime, which is a good sign that the model is capable of learning the patterns in the image.

 In the end, the best model achieved 98.61% accuracy out-of-sample (on the validation set).
-Below I have plotted the characters that are mislabeled by the model:
+Below, I have plotted the characters that are mislabeled by the model:

 ![Mislabeled characters](/img/dnn-captcha/captcha-dl-07.png)